M1lesBaker/Traffic_Project/README.md

 Each simulation has graphs that can be used to visualise the data exported from them.
 To do this the simulation code must be in the same folder as the graph code.

-## Video of Simulation
+## Video of Simulation Running

-You can download and view a video of the siumulation playing by clicking [here](https://github.com/M1lesBaker/Traffic_Project/blob/master/0.5%20cars%20per%20second%20generation%20-%203%20lane%20(9mb).mp4) and then downloading the raw file.
+You can download and view a video of the 3 lane siumulation playing by clicking [here](https://github.com/M1lesBaker/Traffic_Project/blob/master/0.5%20cars%20per%20second%20generation%20-%203%20lane%20(9mb).mp4) and then downloading the raw file.

 ## References